"The best courses I've ever taken at Pitt!"

 Who doesn't like to see picturesque wildflowers in the forest and fields?
 June is an excellent month to view wildflowers and all of the other spring and summer plants.
 This course teaches you how to identify wildflowers, shrubs, and trees as well as how to collect and prepare specimens.
 Day trips to local arboretums are sure to be on the schedule!

 Session 2 : 1 June - 19 June 2015

 Session 3 : 22 June - 10 July 2015

 Session 4 : 13 July - 31 July 2015

 Indiana Univ. of PA

 The course is designed to give practical, hands-on experience in a variety of field techniques used in aquatic and terrestrial ecology and conservation.
 Topics include orienteering, vegetation sampling, radio telemetry, GIS & GPS, animal population sampling, aquatic insect surveying, and the design of research studies.

 The Pymatuning area is a perfect location to learn the principles of wildlife management including the management of habitats, exotic wildlife, urban wildlife, and nongame species.
-Dr. Ortega will captivate you with lectures and field trips that illustrate how biologists manage wild populations.
+The outdoor classroom captivate you with lectures and field trips that illustrate how biologists manage wild populations.